ankitmody/CSC-517-Slack-Bot/BOT.md

  4. Alternative Flows

+    [E2] User enters an integer value when Bot asks for query as string for input in which case the bot will ask for user input again with a message "I think you entered an Integer.
+         Try giving a string".
-    [E2] User does not select any criteria to perform search, the bot will wait for a fixed time interval and will end the conversation.
+    [E3] User does not provide any input when Bot asks the user if he wants to execute the command in which case the bot will wait for a fixed time interval and will end the conversation with the message "You took longer than I expected".

 </code></pre>